kyma-project/telemetry-manager/docs/user/03-traces.md

 >**CAUTION:** The provided Istio feature uses an API in alpha state, which may change in future releases.

-By default, the tracing feature of the Istio module is disabled to avoid increased network utilization in the case of the TracePipeline absence.
+By default, the tracing feature of the Istio module is disabled to avoid increased network utilization if there is no TracePipeline.
 To activate the [Istio tracing](#istio) feature with a sampling rate of 100% (not recommended on production), use a resource similar to the following:

 ```yaml